When Student Restorative Justice Is Definitely NOT Enough

 If parents wish a student to not “get away with it” or to have more happen than just restorative justice, the parents can ask for more punishment.
 If their pleas are not met, they can go higher and higher up the school food chain.

-Squeaky wheels can get more movement than silent ones, and parents need to communicate, in a polite, logical way, to persuade the school or district to act.
+Squeaky wheels get more movement than silent ones, and parents need to communicate, in a polite, logical way, to persuade the school or district to act.

 Student attorney Michelle Ball assists with school discipline issues, suspension removals, and other student problems.
 As a lawyer located in Sacramento, California, she can stretch across the state to San Diego, Tahoe, Marin County, Sonora, Roseville, and many other locations.